Telecommunication Device Distribution Program (TDDP)

 To apply, download, print and complete the application, or you can contact us (contact info below) and we'll send an application in the mail.
 Read the application carefully and fill it out completely.
 You must include all of the required paperwork.
 If there is information or documents missing, the application process will be delayed.
 The required paperwork is listed on the application.

-A Certification of Disability is required, signed by a professional such as doctor, your Vocational Rehabilitation Counselor or an audiologist.
-You must provide a copy of a document that shows how much you money you earn, and proof that you live in Pennsylvania.
+A Certification of Disability is required, signed by a professional such as a doctor, your Vocational Rehabilitation Counselor or an audiologist.
+You must provide a copy of a document that shows how much money you earn, and proof that you live in Pennsylvania.
 Complete directions about the paperwork are on the application.

 Frequently Asked Questions

 - What is the Telecommunication Device Distribution Program (TDDP) Wireless Pilot?

 The TDDP Wireless Pilot is a pilot program designed to gather information about the need for a permanent program to provide Pennsylvanians with disabilities with a way to access telecommunications such as e-mail, phone, text, or relay service.
 The Wireless Pilot will also tell us how people with disabilities would use these devices and how much it would cost to run a program like this.

 Any Pennsylvanian who has a disability that makes independent telecommunication difficult, who is low income (200% of poverty or poorer), is 6 years old or older, and who has the ability to learn how to use the equipment may apply.
 While applicants for the pilot program may reside anywhere in Pennsylvania, in-person meetings and training will take place in Philadelphia and participants must assume costs associated with travel to those events.

 - What kind of equipment will be available?